Enlightenment vs Great Awakening: Difference and Comparison

 The people who initiated Enlightenment were Voltaire, John Locke and Isaac Newton, who gave the Law of Gravity.
 These were the people who gave more emphasis on the origin of various processes in mankind and not the existing knowledge.

-Their new ideas were generally based on openness, investigation and religious tolerance across Europe and North America.
+Their new ideas were based on openness, investigation and religious tolerance across Europe and North America.
 With the emergence of Western civilization, the era of Enlightenment began.

 The majority of people saw it as a glimpse of light to sway away from the era of darkness.
 The Enlightenment was based on various ideas.
 Some of the ideas are Cosmopolitanism, Progressivism, Empiricism and Rationalism.